JamesSaxon/jamessaxon.github.io/_posts/2020-12-06-public-data-on-internet-equity.md

 [^2]: Albeit at coarser geographies, called Public Use Microsample Areas (PUMAs).
 These are regions defined to preserve the anonymity of microdata, and contain 100-200k people.
 [^3]: Ookla lays out [similar criticisms][ookla-critique] in a recent piece.
 [^4]: I am still debugging exactly what geographies are available, as many Census block IDs appear to be ill-formed.
+[^5]: More likely, niche, though it depends on your peer group.
-[^5]: A project by the Senseable City Lab at MIT [estimates][scl-taxis] the coverage of taxis as an opportunistic sensor deployment.
+[^6]: A project by the Senseable City Lab at MIT [estimates][scl-taxis] the coverage of taxis as an opportunistic sensor deployment.
-[^6]: It is perhaps interesting to note that for domain-level sites (like Wikipedia), either the sites' own logs or any high-level DNS resolver would do.
+[^7]: It is perhaps interesting to note that for domain-level sites (like Wikipedia), either the sites' own logs or any high-level DNS resolver would do.
 [Moura et al][dns-congestion] showed at IMC '20 that in the Netherlands, the concentration of DNS resolution has grown quite extreme.
 We might expect it to be even more so in the US / .com TLD.
 What this means is that Google and Amazon know if you're using Wikipedia, even if you don't search, because they are likely the ones who are telling you _how to get to Wikipedia_.

 [harris]:         https://harris.uchicago.edu/
 [csds]:           https://spatial.uchicago.edu/